 www.twoonionfarm.com

-Two Onion Farm provides members with flavorful vegetables raised under the best conditions, picked at the peak of ripeness, and carefully washed, cooled, and packed.
-We use no chemical pesticides or synthetic fertilizers.
+Two Onion Farm provides members with organic vegetables raised under the best conditions, picked at the peak of ripeness, and carefully washed, cooled, and packed.
 Farm members have acclaimed our delicious, beautiful produce and attentive, well-organized service.
 You can choose to receive weekly or biweekly deliveries of small or large-sized vegetable boxes.
 Swap boxes at our delivery sites allow you to trade items from your box for vegetables which you prefer.
 Our main delivery season runs from June through October; we also offer short season summer shares (June to Sept) and autumn shares (Sept and Oct).
 We allow you to cancel and reschedule individual deliveries.
 Pick up your vegetables in Madison, Fitchburg, Monona, Platteville, Dubuque, or Galena.
 We invite you to work on the farm, gain a closer connection to the source of your food, and receive a rebate on your membership cost.
 We help you prepare and enjoy your produce – our weekly newsletter is filled with useful recipes, cooking tips, and storage suggestions.
 Our website also allows you to search for recipes from past newsletters.
 For help planning meals, you can receive regular emails forecasting the vegetables in your next delivery.
 Visit www.twoonionfarm.com to learn more about membership.

 Barb & David Perkins